PawseySC/singularity-containers/_episodes/02-singularity-intro.md

 Note that, to point Singularity to Docker Hub, the prefix `docker://` is required.

-Also note how Docker Hub organises images only by users (also called *registries*), not by collections.
+Also note how Docker Hub organises images only by users (also called *repositories*), not by collections.

 > ## What is the *latest* Ubuntu image from the Sylabs Cloud?